 After burning occurs due to a lack of combustion air or insufficient mixing of the fuel and air.
-This condition results in incomplete combustion of the fuel near the burner.
-When the fuel-rich flue gas passes through the furnace, it reacts with the available oxygen and burns resulting in combustion in the convection section.
+This condition can result from incomplete combustion of the fuel near the burner.
+When the fuel-rich flue gas passes through the furnace, it reacts with any available oxygen (e.g., air ingress) and burns, resulting in combustion in the convection section.
 This condition can cause damage to the convection section equipment and refractory materials.